sighmon/open-archive.org-Website-2019/about.md

 ---
 layout: page
-title: About
+title: Learn About Our Work
-description: Protect, authenticate, and preserve truth to power.
+description:
 permalink: /about/
 ---